magkamon/tetris/README.md

 1. Every new, passing and meaningful test is worth 1 point.
 1. Every added and meaningful Javadoc is worth 1 point.

 ## License

 Project is distributed under GNU Lesser General Public license.
 Current GNU-licensed dependency is JNativeHook.
 License may be changed in a future by any valid reason.

+## Logging

+Current used logging library is Tinylog.
+To get all the relevant information on logging please see [this file](logging.md).